andrewliebchen/box-sciagraphy/README.md

 Install from Bower:
 ```
-$ bower instal box-sciagraphy
+$ bower install box-sciagraphy
 ```

-Box-sciagraphy depends on jQuery and Suncalc.
+Box-sciagraphy depends on jQuery and [Suncalc](https://github.com/mourner/suncalc).
 You'll need to include them both in your project:

 ```
 <script src="path/to/jquery.js"></script>